ubclaunchpad/LP-website/handbook/onboarding/leads.md

 Similarly, **do not add credentials (usernames, passwords) in Google Drive**.
 Instead, get them added to the private [Exec repository](https://github.com/ubclaunchpad/exec/blob/master/assets.md) and provide the credentials to those who need it as required.
 :::

+### Email and Accounts

+All leads will be given access to the `strategy@ubclaunchpad.com` Gmail account to help in correspondance with partners and sponsors.
+Learn more about Launch Pad email in [the email documentation](/handbook/tools/email.md).

+To gain access to various social media accounts, see the [social media documentation](/handbook/tools/social-media.md).

 ## Workflows

 ::: tip